Congratulations on taking the first step in creating a WordPress blog.

 You can search through our category on Make Money Blogging to find ways of earning money online from blogging.

-I do hope that this guide on how to start a blog running on the Genesis Framework has helped you in some sort of way.
+I do hope that this guide on how to start a blog running on the Genesis Framework has helped you in some way.
 Please consider sharing this with your social media followers.
-If there are any questions pertaining to this topic, please ask away in the comment section.
+If there are any questions about this topic, please ask away in the comment section.
 Ping me on one of my social media profiles.

 I wrote a blog post about how to get support.
 (Different Ways To Get WordPress Support) You may get in touch with me and I’ll see what I can do to help.
 I’m cheap and in a good mood, work for free.